Attend to diet, lifestyle & emotional state:

 Some enzymes need coenzymes to function – E.g. CoQ10, magnesium, zinc

-Most enzymes are proteolytic – meaning they catalyze the splitting of proteins.
-These category EC 3.4 enzymes usually act on peptide bonds between amino acids, in a reaction called dehydration synthesis, which releases a molecule of water
+A systemic proteolytic therapy uses high doses of proteolytic enzymes to reach the bloodstream for such as a cancer treatment or other therapy.
+Most enzymes are proteolytic -meaning they catalyze the splitting of proteins.
+These category EC 3.4 enzymes usually act on peptide bonds between amino acids, in a reaction called dehydration synthesis, which releases a molecule of water.

 • Blood clots